Kern County DUI Accident Victim Attorneys

 Likewise, parents, guardians, or other adults could be held accountable for giving a teen driver alcohol or drugs.
 They could also be held negligent in other ways, such as allowing their intoxicated child to drive or failing to take steps to prevent them from driving.

-Consult our Kern County DUI accident victim lawyers to ensure all parties at fault are held responsible for their actions.
-Identifying the right parties liable for your injuries can also help us determine the correct amount of compensation.
+Consult our Kern County DUI accident victim lawyers to help identify parties at fault and pursue accountability.
+Identifying the parties liable for your injuries also helps determine the parties to include in the claim.

 The Employer

-How Can I Prove Negligence In A DUI Accident Case?
+How Can I Establish Negligence In A DUI Accident Case?

-In a DUI accident case, our attorneys must identify and establish four key points to prove the at-fault party’s negligence.
+In a DUI accident case, our attorneys must identify and establish four key points to show the at-fault party’s negligence.

-Having an expert legal team during this phase of your case is critical.
-Our DUI accident victim attorneys in Kern County will help you collect strong and compelling evidence to support your claim.
-These proofs would include police incident reports, medical records, eyewitness testimonies, medical and economic experts’ opinions, photos of your injuries, CCTV footage, dashcam videos, the at-fault party’s past driving and police records, and alcohol rehab records if there are any, and more.
+Having experienced legal representation during this phase of your case can help address these issues.
+Our Kern County DUI accident victim attorneys can help you collect evidence to support your claim.
+These could include police incident reports, medical records, eyewitness testimonies, medical and economic experts’ opinions, photos of your injuries, CCTV footage, dashcam videos, the at-fault party’s past driving and police records, and alcohol rehab records, if there are any, and more.

 What Damages Can DUI Victims Claim?

-If you’re injured in a DUI car accident, you may be entitled to receive compensation for economic and non-economic damages.
+If you’re injured in a DUI car accident, you may be able to seek compensation for economic and non-economic damages.

 Economic damages encompass everything related to your injury or accident that has a clearly defined monetary value.
-This includes medical bills (hospitalization, therapy, lab fees, medications), medical equipment (bed, wheelchair, crutches, braces, boots), lost wages (missed salary, loss of income), car repair costs, and any other relevant expenses.
+They include medical bills (such as hospitalization, therapy, lab fees, and medications), medical equipment (like beds, wheelchairs, crutches, braces, or boots), lost wages (missed salary or loss of income), car repair costs, and any other relevant expenses.

 Meanwhile, non-economic damages are intangible losses related to your injury or accident.
 These include pain and suffering, anxiety, depression, mental anguish, phobias, loss of companionship (spouse), loss of enjoyment in activities, missing limbs or disfigurement, embarrassment, and others.

 Non-economic damages may be difficult to quantify and prove.
 Nonetheless, our DUI accident victim attorneys in Kern County use certain methods to determine monetary value, such as per diem.
-We will also work with medical and economic experts to determine an accurate amount for your losses.
+We will also work with medical and economic professionals to help estimate your losses.

 Do I Need DUI Accident Victim Lawyers For My Case?

 No law requires accident victims to seek assistance from Kern County DUI attorneys when filing a claim.
-However, having legal representation is a major advantage.
-Your lawyer can guide you through the process and explain the technical aspects that could potentially jeopardize your claim.
+However, your lawyer can guide you through the process and explain the technical aspects that could assist you in pursuing compensation for your losses.

 If you’re asking, “Do I need a personal injury lawyer?”
-You’re in the right place.
-Here are the reasons why you need one:
+The answer depends on your circumstances.
+Here are some reasons why you may need one:

-Insurance Companies Will Try To Lower Your Compensation
+Insurance Companies May Try To Dispute The Claim

 The Comparative Negligence Law In California Is Complicated